OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 Building OTT version 3.0 from sources requires 15 minutes of real time.
 Our process currently runs on a machine with 16GB of memory; 8GB is not sufficient.

 In the upgrade from 2.10 to 3.0, we added new versions of both NCBI and GBIF.
-NCBI updates frequently, so changes tend to be minimal and incorporating the new version was trivial.
+NCBI updates frequently, so changes tend to be manageable and incorporating the new version was simple.
 In contrast, the version from GBIF represented both a major change in their taxonomy synthesis method.
 Many taxa disappeared, requiring changes to our ad hoc patches during the normalization stage.
 In addition, the new version of GBIF used a different taxonomy file format, which requires extensive changes to our import code (most notably, handling taxon name-strings that now included authority information).

 We estimate the the update from OTT v2.10 to OTT v3.0 required approximately 3 days of development time.
-This was much greater than previous updates due to the changes required to handle the major changes in GBIF content and format.
+This was greater than previous updates due to the changes required to handle the major changes in GBIF content and format.

 ### Open data